DJTalha75/4Connect4/README.md

   {java -cp bin ConnectGUI [gridSize] [winConnectedPieces] [numPlayers]}

+Example:

-Example: java -cp bin ConnectGUI 8 4 2
+{java -cp bin ConnectGUI 8 4 2}
 If no arguments are provided, defaults are used (8x8 grid, 4 to win, 2 players).